grzegorzpapaj/graphql-dictionary-api/README.md

 ```

 ## Configuration
 Store all sensitive configuration in an .env file.
-Below is an example configuration
+Below is an example configuration:

 ```